JasselD/JasselNotes/Y2S2/ENEL611/Switching Concepts.md

 **Two terms accosiated with frames entering and leaving an interface**:
 - Ingress - Used to decribe the port where a frame enters the device
-- Engree - Used to describe the
+- Engree - Used to describe the port that frames will use when leaving the device